Eurovision bosses have unveiled four alternative setups for this year's contest.

 In order to ensure the show goes ahead, the Eurovision Broadcasting Union (EBU) has announced four alternative scenarios.

-Scenario A is a normal Eurovision Song Contest just as this year's original plans were meant to be, with contestants singing live in person from Rotterdam’s Ahoy Arena with 9 shows (including the dress rehearsals) in a packed venue.
+Scenario A is a normal Eurovision Song Contest just as last year's original plans were meant to be, with contestants singing live in person from Rotterdam’s Ahoy Arena with 9 shows (including the dress rehearsals) in a packed venue.

 Scenario B is much the same but with socially distancing of 1.5 metres in place.
 This would result in a smaller, limited capacity audience as well as limits to the members of each delegation.